Palmero96/Mars-or-Die/README.md

        -If you press again the planets get back their velocity and you can shoot again.

 June 13th 2017

-    - The ship finally moves properly.
+    -The ship finally moves properly.
 Now, once the ship and Mars are close enough, our shuttle begins an orbital movement around Mars and so, this phase is FINISHED!